pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-15-client-side-rendering,-server-side-rendering-and-static-site-generation-of-nextjs-applications-explained.md

 ## Conclusions

 A lot of acronyms for one day, I know!
-I hope that this article helped you out to decide which of these three techniques is the best one to pick in a particular scenario.
+I hope this article helped you to decide which of these three techniques is the best one to pick in a particular scenario.
 Understanding all three of them gives you the power of mixing them on page-basis — that's the beauty of Next.js.
 I will catch you Next.js time (terrible joke, isn't it) 👋